vtex-apps/breadcrumb/README.md

 | `slug`             | `String`       | Product's unique identification stored on the database                      |
 | `categories`       | `Array(String)`| List of categories which the product belongs to                             |

-## Extra info:

-The product's categories should appear as an array in one of this two formats:
+:loudspeaker: **Extra information:** The product's categories should appear as an array in one of this two formats:

 - 1